-From what I have observed, most people introduce the children to their dating partners far too soon after the new relationship begins.
-Whether this is because a primary parent does not have sufficient free time to date when the children are with the other parent, or it occurs because of the loneliness that many of us feel as single parents, kids usually get involved with their parents’ new partners way too soon.
+Most people introduce their children to their dating partners shortly after the new relationship begins.
+Whether this is because a primary parent does not have sufficient free time to date when the children are with the other parent, or because of the loneliness that many of us feel as single parents, kids usually get involved with their parents’ new partners way too soon.
 Some fathers feel unsure about how to spend blocks of time with their children without a woman present; some mothers are anxious to quickly introduce a “better role model” to their children and have the family that wasn’t possible with the children’s father.
 Neither situation serves the child’s need for time to adjust to family changes.

 Children of all ages, including teens, experience tremendous loss and change with divorce.
 Divorce is an adult concept that is difficult for children to grasp.
 Children must begin the process of living in two houses, often have to change schools, and they also must learn the complex task of remembering what can and cannot be spoken about in either home.
 Children and teens need time to adjust and make their own way forward.